Verdict: Tom Cruise proves that he is the gringo who always delivers.

 The movie promises you a story of Barry Seal who was an integral part of CIA's most important operations in Central America and it delivers on that.
 There are no unnecessary added layers.
 The story is plain and simple and the best part is that they haven't even tried to portray Barry Seal as a good guy.

 Why You Should Watch This Movie:

 The movie has action, comedy and a whole lot of drama while keeping you at the edge of your seat through it.
-Tom Cruise has once again proved that nothing is impossible for him and he excels in these fast-paced movies.
+Tom Cruise has once again proved that nothing is impossible for him with American Made and he excels in these fast-paced movies.
 You should also watch it because Barry Seal has certainly led a very eventful life.